By Mark Coomes

 SPECTACULAR BID (10)

 Lifetime record: 30-26-2-1.
 Claims to fame: Owns the world record for 1 � miles on dirt (1:57 4/5); set or tied eight track records at five different distances.

 Why he should win: Versatile enough to win on the lead or from behind, The Bid was a truly spectacular

 3-year-old who won his first seven races by a combined 44 lengths.
 The 1979 Triple Crown was a foregone conclusion until he stepped on a safety pin the morning of the Belmont.

 Why he shouldn�t: A tactical error by Spectacular Bid�s jockey, 19-year-old Ronnie Franklin, contributed

 to The Bid�s Belmont defeat.
 A similarly youthful mistake would spell doom in this tough field.

 Lifetime record: 60-32-15-9.
-Claim to fame: Won 1941Triple
+Claim to fame: Won 1941Triple Crown.

 Why he should win: Whirlaway excelled at making one big, late run, the ideal style for winning races in which the early pace projects to be scorchingly fast.

 Why he shouldn�t: Whirlaway won only half his starts and had a bad habit of losing ground by veering

 toward the outside rail.